 - Men are welcome but not required to wear a kippah or hat as a sign of respect and a reminder of submission to Hashem's authority.
 Men are also welcome to wear a tallit during prayers and tzitzit on a four-cornered garment.

 - Women are also welcome but not required to cover their heads in a feminine fashion.
 Some woman wear a head covering as an outward symbol of celebration of God's design.
-Skirts and pants are both appropriate.
+Skirts and pants are both fine.

 As a congregation, we have two major affiliations.
 We are proud to be part of the greater community of believers, both in Christianity and Messianic Judaism.

 We are a part of the Foursquare denomination.
 We understand that some may be thrown off by our connection with the greater church and have written an article explaining why here: Our Relationship with the Greater Church.
 Mark is a licensed minister through Foursquare.
 And as a part of Foursquare we are a registered 501c3 non-profit organization.

 We are also a congregational member of The International Alliance of Messianic Congregations and Synagogues (IAMCS).
 The IAMCS is a subsidiary of the Messianic Jewish Alliance of America (MJAA).
 The MJAA, founded in 1915, is the largest association of Messianic Jews and non-Jewish believers in Yeshua in the world.